 Well, I’m an optimist, so I’m going to assume that you are, at the very least, open minded.
 Maybe you’re even beginning to look at radio in a shiny new light…?

-If that's the case, it might be helpful if we talked about some of the things you may want to think about if you're going to create a campaign that really stands out.
+If that’s the case, it might be helpful if we talked about some of the things you may want to consider if you’re going to create a campaign that really stands out.